taniatsq/tp/docs/DeveloperGuide.md

 4. User then inputs details for the command 'add'.
 5. MustVas then adds the student to the selected class and displays all relevant details in the console.

  Use case ends.

 **Extensions**

 * 3a.
 User enters invalid details.
   * 3a1.
 MustVas shows an error message.

-Use case ends.

 * 3b.
 Required fields are left empty.
   * 3b1.
 MustVas shows an error message.

-Use case ends.

 * 3c.
 User tries to add duplicate student.
   * 3c1.
 MustVas shows an error message.

   Use case ends.

 ### Use case: Delete a student from a class (UC-06)